Messi and Neymar: Underpaid or crippling their clubs with colossal contracts? | Goal.com

 That seems unlikely, of course.
 Messi says money is irrelevant to him but he is still likely to earn a fortune from his next contract, whether he leaves Barca or not, while Neymar is just waiting to sign the lucrative four-year extension he has agreed with PSG.

-But would putting three superstar forwards in the same forward line work for PSG as well as it did at Barca, who won the Champions League with the MSN in 2015?
+But would putting three superstar attackers in the same forward line work for PSG as well as it did at Barca, who won the Champions League with the MSN in 2015?

 Money has become ever more important in recent years – but does signing superstars ensure success?